Moving to PTZ preset

-Starting from version 19.4.22, Xeoma offers the Additional module “Moving to PTZ preset” which can send a command to rotate an ONVIF-compliant PTZ camera to a pre-set position automatically.
+Starting from version 19.4.22, Xeoma offers “Moving to PTZ preset” module which can send a command to rotate an ONVIF-compliant PTZ camera to a pre-set position automatically.

 It means that, for example, if motion is detected in the one camera’s field of view, the system can automatically turn this or another camera to a special position, that you have carefully set for camera to observe the most valuable objects or the most likely entry points.